HumanSignal/label-studio/docs/source/guide/labeling.md

 ## Start labeling

+From a project, click **Label All Tasks** to start labeling all tasks.
+To label the tasks as they are filtered and sorted in the data manager, select **Label Tasks As Displayed** instead.

-From a project, click **Label** to start labeling.
-You can also label a specific task by clicking it when viewing the data in a project, but you won't automatically see the next task in the labeling queue after submitting your annotations.
+You can also label a specific task in the **Quick View** or **Preview** by clicking it from the project data manager view, but you won't automatically see the next task in the labeling queue after submitting your annotations.

 Some labeling tasks can be complicated to perform, for example, labeling that includes text, image, and audio data objects as part of one dataset and labeling task, or creating relations between annotations on a labeling task.